 Who is it for?

-The Big Daddy Deluxe Swag is suitable for singles and couples that like a bit of space or those sharing with younger kids.
-Kings state that the Big Daddy Deluxe Swag sleeps two and I can easily fit in there with my two kids (aged 7 and 9).
-You could fit two adults and two young kids in a squeeze but it’s a bit close for comfort.
+The Big Daddy Deluxe Swag is suitable for singles and couples that like a bit of space.
+It’s also suitable for those sharing with younger kids or a dog.
+Kings state that the Big Daddy Deluxe Swag sleeps two and I can easily fit in there with my two kids.
+You could fit two adults and two young kids in a squeeze, but you won’t get much sleep.

 How did the Big Daddy Deluxe Swag perform?